-When it comes to developing a website, every designer has a different plan.
+When it comes to web design, every designer has a different plan.
 Yes, there’s no standard checklist.

 But it doesn’t matter what’s part of the plan as long as the website includes some basic elements.